Divya196/Radiologist_Expert_AI_Application/README.md

 To provide an intuitive tool for diagnosis.

-To leverage advanced AI technology for analyzing and providing feedback on scan images.
+To leverage advanced AI technology for analyzing and providing feedback on medical imaging.

 To offer a user-friendly interface that simplifies the process.

 Features

-Scan Image Upload: Users can upload their medical imaging in JPEG,JPG,PNG format.
+Scan Image Upload: Users can upload their medical imaging in DICOM,JPEG,JPG,PNG format.

 Any Questions: A text input field allows users to ask questions, you will have your Radiologist expert right in front of you.